Dangling DNS: Amazon EC2

 Asset: Private Program [fig.example.com]

-I began with enumerating subdomains using Sublist3r when I stumbled upon interesting subdomain
+I began with enumerating subdomains using Sublist3r when I stumbled upon an interesting subdomain

-goose.example.com with the same issue.
-How did I figured it out?
-It’s simple it was redirecting to a totally different site.
+goose.example.comwith the same issue.
+How did I figure it out?
+Simply it was redirecting to a different site.

 Then I checked DNS records for

-github.example.com maybe it will help me identify other subdomains with same issue.
+github.example.commaybe it will help me identify other subdomains with the same issue.

-When I realized what they all have in common “Amazon Web Service”.
+I realized what they all have in common, “Amazon Web Service”.

-At this point I decided to filter subdomains based on CNAME records, I used this tool which I have created with Python.
-Now let’s check for similar issue, After spending some time, I had no luck.
-I had to take some timeout.
-Then I realized what I have missed, Port scanning dah!
+At this point, I decided to filter subdomains based on CNAME records.
+I used this tool which I have created with Python.
+Now let’s check for a similar issue; After spending some time, I had no luck.
+I had to take some time out.
+Then I realized what I had missed, Port scanning.

 Asset: Private Program [emu.example.com]

-Now I know that this program has serious issue with dangling DNS records.
+Now I know this program has a severe issue with dangling DNS records.

 Asset: Private Program [rev.example.com]

-Now I have a list of subdomain with possible dangling DNS records with no way to make sure it’s really is.
+Now I have a list of subdomains with possible dangling DNS records with no way to make sure it really is.
 What can we do?

 2. Let’s check Shodan for archived data (SSL certificates - HTML) for

-henry.example.com, And again SSL certificate issued for totally different Org.
+henry.example.com, And again SSL certificate was issued for a different Org.

 3. Let’s use Google or Bing dorks

-4. Maybe all you have to do is asking.
+4. Maybe all you have to do is ask.

 Asset: Private Program [ipa01.example.com]

-After monitor subdomains and confirming that every subdomain has a dangling DNS record before reporting, Program asked me to supply every possible dangling record and they will confirm it all at once.
+After monitoring subdomains and confirming that every subdomain has a dangling DNS record before reporting, Program asked me to supply every possible dangling record, and they will confirm it all at once.

-Turned out they all had a dangling DNS records, Yay!!
+Turned out they all had dangling DNS records, Yay!!

-It’s all started on Oct 7, 2015 when Matt Bryant blogged "Fishing the AWS IP Pool for Dangling Domains" about AWS IP pool.
+It all started on Oct 7, 2015, when Matt Bryant blogged "Fishing the AWS IP Pool for Dangling Domains" about the AWS IP pool.

 “What happened to that IP tied to that EC2 instance that you just killed?
 Well, when you terminate an instance, that IP address isn’t put to waste.
 Instead, it’s reused by other AWS customers.
 There is a massive pool of IP addresses that are constantly being recycled and trusted by various organizations and people.”

-The issue happens when company use EC2 instance public DNS as
+The issue happens when a company uses EC2 instance public DNS as

-A record, without using elastic IP.
-If the EC2 instance is killed or terminated and the DNS not updated this will lead to creating a dangling DNS record for the subdomain.
-Then EC2 IP will be released to AWS IP pool, This mean it’s possible to assign the IP to new EC2 instance.
+Arecord, without using elastic IP.
+If the EC2 instance is killed or terminated and the DNS is not updated, this will lead to creating a dangling DNS record for the subdomain.
+Then EC2 IP will be released to the AWS IP pool, which means it’s possible to assign the IP to a new EC2 instance.

 Ensure that subdomain has dangling DNS before reporting to avoid

 N/A, As mentioned before.
-Avoid managed bug bounty programs as they required a PoC file.
+Avoid managed bug bounty programs as they require a PoC file.

-Don’t ignore old researches, It might be old but not dead.
+- Don’t ignore old research; It might be old but not dead.

-Building trust with security teams is great and it’s a two-way street.
+- Building trust with security teams is a two-way street.